Skip to main content

 Ensuring Success

-Visually inspect exterior doors to see that weather stripping has been installed and that doors fit snugly with no air movement around perimeter or along trim when the door is closed.
+Visually inspect exterior doors to see that weather stripping has been installed and that doors fit snugly with no air movement around their perimeter or along the trim when the door is closed.
 Verify that doors open freely with no drag on the threshold.
 Visually inspect that the rough openings around door frames are air sealed before the drywall or door trim is installed.
 Check for air movement around the closed door and door trim with a smoke pencil or hand.
 Leaks will be easier to detect during a blower door test.

 Climate